+(a) That the proposed location of the conditional use is in accordance with the objective of the Zoning ordinance and the purposes of the district in which the site is located

+Remarks:
-(a) That the proposed location of the conditional use is in accordance with the objective of the Zoning ordinance and the purposes of the district in which the site is located.
-Remarks: - (a) The zone district encourages agricultural use of the property.
-Processing and selling of products grown on the site are allowable through the use permit procedure. - (b) That the establishment, maintenance or operation of the use or building will not, under the circumstances of the Particular case, be detrimental to the health, safety, peace, morals, comfort and general welfare of persons residing or working in the neighborhood of the proposed use or be detrimental or injurious to property and improvements in the neighborhood or to the general welfare of the county. - (c) That the proposed use is consistent with the general plan.
-CONDITIONS.

-- ^(b) The winery provides a pocket of open space within the suburban community.
-The relatively small size of the proposed winery is consistent with zoning objectives - (c) The proposal does not preclude the existing residential or eventual residential use of the property.
-The vineyard and winer; have existed for some 40 years in compatibility with the surrounding residential neighborhood.
-RECOMMENDATION:
+- (a) The zone district encourages agricultural use of the property.
+Processing and selling of products grown on the site are allowable through the use permit procedure. - (b) That the establishment, maintenance or operation of the use or building will not, under the circumstances of the Particular case, be detrimental to the health, safety, peace, morals, comfort and general welfare of persons residing or working in the neighborhood of the proposed use or be detrimental or injurious to property and improvements in the neighborhood or to the general welfare of the county. - (b) The winery provides a pocket of open space within the suburban community.
+The relatively small size of the proposed winery is consistent with zoning objectives - (c) That the proposed use is consistent with the general plan. - the existing residential or eventual residential use of the property.
+The vineyard and winer have existed for some 40 years in compatibility with the surrounding residential neighborhood.